LNikolaev/InvestAdvisor/README.md

 # InvestAdvisor
 InvestAdvisor

-To run program, i use comand prompt in the same directory:
+To run program, i use Command Prompt in the same directory:
 javac InvestAdvisor.java
 java InvestAdvisor data.txt